thingsboard/thingsboard.github.io/_includes/docs/reference/gateway-mqtt-api.md

 **Example**

 Don’t forget to replace `{{mqttHostName}}` with your host and `$ACCESS_TOKEN` with your gateway’s access token.
-In this example, the hostname references live demo server.
 Also, make sure that the device is connected before testing claiming.

 In order to inform ThingsBoard platform to start claiming process for devices, one needs to publish following message: